up

 But if you can get an American Express credit card, the cash back you get from it can make it a very good option to have as a second card.

-Types of Credit & Debit Cards
+Types Of Credit & Debit Cards

 There are lots of different types of credit and debit cards available to choose from, and depending on your needs, one type may suit you better than another.